candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

 * Ensure git repo modifs are all commited and pushed to github (run `git_check_all_pushed`)

 * Run a BTRFS [scrub][5] on Bifrost
-* Create snapshots on Lucian_PrioA/B/C
+* Create snapshots on Lucian_PrioA/ADocs/B/C
 * Backup /home in /media/BifrostSnap/ArngrimHome using shell function `backup_home` (but manually snapshot)
   * check you can restore your ssh keys
   * check you can restore `.bash_history`
-* Do an extra backup (seprate usb key, laptop ...) : /media/Lucian_PrioA, /media/Lucian_PrioB
+* Do an extra backup (separate usb key, laptop ...) : /media/Lucian_PrioA, /media/Lucian_PrioADocs